CHAPTER III - SELECTION OF MATERIALS

 o.
 Conforms to U.S. copyright and trade laws.

 2. Controversial material.
 The library provides a resource where the public can examine issues freely and make independent decisions.
-The library shall attempt to provide variety and balance of opinion whenever possible on subjects of interest to the public, including materials on various sides of controversial questions.
+The library shall attempt to provide a variety of opinions whenever possible on subjects of interest to the public, including materials on various sides of controversial questions.
 Inclusion of a particular title or subject in the collection should not be considered an endorsement by the library of the viewpoint expressed.
 A title which meets the selection criteria shall not be excluded because of the beliefs of the author.

 3. Gifts of Library Materials.
 Material donations are welcomed with the understanding that they will be evaluated for addition to the collection on the same basis as purchased materials.
 It shall be understood that the library may add such donations to its collection, offer them to the Friends of the Menasha Library for their books sales, share them with other appropriate institutions, or recycle them.
 Cash donations made specifically for the purpose of buying books and other materials for the library may be designated for a specific collection.
 Donors may request that bookplates acknowledging their gifts be affixed to books purchased with their donations.
 All gifts of money shall be acknowledged.